evanwill/_drafts/_notes/jekyll-notes.md

 Here are the steps I took to get it running on Windows 7 or 10:

 1. Get Ruby installed:
-  - Download [RubyInstaller](http://rubyinstaller.org/downloads/), a installer package for windows.
+  - Download the suggested stable version of [RubyInstaller](http://rubyinstaller.org/downloads/) (Ruby 2.4.X (x64)+).
   - Run RubyInstaller, all the defaults should be fine.
-  - Download the Ruby Development Kit from the [RubyInstaller](http://rubyinstaller.org/downloads/) page.
-If you installed Ruby 32 bit, get `DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe`.
-Documentation is on [GitHub](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)
-  - Click on the Dev Kit to unzip (its a self extracting package), put it in a permanent location, such as `C:\rubyDevKit\`
-  - Open a command prompt in the Dev Kit directory, then type the command `ruby dk.rb init`, then `ruby dk.rb install` to connect to your Ruby instance.
+On the final step, ensure the box to start the MSYS2 DevKit is checked.
+  - The installer will open a terminal window with options to install MSYS2 DevKit components.
+Choose option 3, "MSYS2 and MINGW development toolchain", or simply press ENTER to install all the necessary dependencies.
+(This installer can be restarted by typing `ridk install` into a command prompt)

 2. Install Jekyll:
   - Open a command prompt, then type `gem install jekyll bundler` (gem is Ruby's installer, similar to Python's pip)